cory321/Hemsy/docs/brownfield-architecture.md

-# Threadfolio V2 Brownfield Architecture Document
+# Hemsy Brownfield Architecture Document

 ## Introduction

-This document captures the current state of the Threadfolio V2 codebase, including real-world patterns, technical debt, and integration constraints.
+This document captures the current state of the Hemsy codebase, including real-world patterns, technical debt, and integration constraints.
 It is optimized for AI agents and contributors working on enhancements and maintenance.

 ### Document Scope